grdashark/BLEShark/README.md

   <li><strong>Targeted Wi-Fi Network Spamming</strong>: Spams hundreds of the <strong>same</strong> Wi-Fi networks with beacon packets.</li>
   <li><strong>Wi-Fi Deauth Attack</strong>: Deauthenticates (kicks out) devices off a 2.4Ghz Wi-Fi network.</li>
   <li><strong>Wi-Fi Captive Portals</strong>: Create any captive portal of any HTML code.
 By default, it is a fake Gooooo (gle) login.
 This takes user-submitted passwords and saves them onto the device.</li>
   <li><strong>Bad-BT</strong>: Inject custom scripts to devices with Bluetooth.
 The BLEShark Nano comes pre-loaded with many scripts: pranks, mobile, general, and dangerous scripts.
-Of course, use this **only on your own hardware!!** We can not stress this enough.</li>
+Of course, use this <strong>only on your own hardware!!</strong> We can not stress this enough.</li>
 </ul>
 <h3><strong>🚨 Infrared</strong></h3>
   <ul>